 In 2016 we also performed at the highest level to meet 2 Sport England/Cabinet Office Audits.

-So far in 2017 we have received the Archery GB Performance Club of the Year (for the 2016 year) which was the only Ontarget Award we have not won!
-We have achieved ClubMark re-accreditation again!
+In 2017 we received the Archery GB Performance Club of the Year (for the 2016 year) Award which was the only Ontarget Award we had not won!
+We achieved ClubMark re-accreditation again!
 Received 2 grants to help with our coach development from Active Gloucestershire and Archery GB, increasing our coaching capacity to 34 and our membership exceeded 230 for the first time!

 We also used our new Compact tractor for the first time which was 50% funded by Tewkesbury Borough Council and the improvement in our playing surface has been fantastic.
 We have also run 2 outdoor World Record Status events for the first time!